Home Purchase Mortgage Calculators

 You can also use the escrow account history to compare property tax and homeowners insurance payments made from the account to the actual bills you received for those items and to identify any account deficiencies.

-If you have an adjustable rate mortgage or interest only mortgage that means that your monthly mortgage payment may increase in the future if mortgage rates continue to rise.
-You can determine what type of loan you have by reviewing your mortgage note.
+If you have an adjustable rate mortgage (ARM) or interest only mortgage that means that your monthly mortgage payment may increase when your loan adjusts.
+If you have an ARM or interest only mortgage and interest rates increases, your monthly payment typically increases as well.
+Additionally, if you have an interest only mortgage, your payment can jump when you are required to start paying principal.
+You can determine what type of loan you have and understand your loan terms by reviewing your mortgage note.

-If you have an adjustable rate mortgage or an interest only mortgage you may want to consider refinancing into a fixed rate mortgage.
+If you have an ARM or an interest only mortgage you may want to consider refinancing into a fixed rate mortgage.
 The mortgage rate and monthly payments for a fixed rate mortgage do not change or increase over the life of your mortgage.
 You can use our mortgage refinance calculator to determine if you can save money by refinancing.

 If you cannot understand the monthly payment increase after reviewing the information above and examining your current mortgage statement and escrow account history then I recommend that you contact your state attorney general or the Consumer Finance Protection Bureau (CFPB) to review your situation more closely.